Blog

 Under-Slab Insulation Below the Vapor Barrier 🡻

-On most projects where insulation meets under-slab vapor barrier, we have found that the project teams elect to install their insulation first and to lay the vapor barrier over top.
+On most projects where insulation meets the under-slab vapor barrier, we have found that the project teams elect to install their insulation first and to lay the vapor barrier over top.
 Various industry leaders have commented on the advantage of placing the vapor barrier directly beneath the slab.
 Joe Lstiburek, the founding principal with Building Science Corporation and who authored a very useful article on slab insulation, captions a photo of an advantageous residential slab design with these words:

 Notice that the... vapor barrier is located on top of the rigid insulation between the rigid insulation and the bottom surface of the concrete—in direct contact with the concrete.
 Do not, and I repeat, do not locate the [vapor barrier] under the insulation as it will keep the insulation wet.
 Trust me on this...